Continuity of support

 People over 65

-People who are aged over 65 years do not meet the age requirements and cannot access the scheme.
-If you are over the age of 65 and are currently accessing a disability service, you will be provided with continuity of support consistent with current arrangements.
+People who are aged 65 years and over do not meet the age requirements and cannot access the scheme.
+If you are aged 65 years and over and are currently accessing a State-managed, specialist disability service, you will be provided with continuity of support consistent with current arrangements.

 People living in an accommodation service